 His oncologist and his family physician have not encouraged the protocols or discouraged him.
 However, they are amazed at his recovery, Ruth says.

 “I can tell the doctors are interested, but they can’t say much for various reasons.
 I’m sure the pharmaceutical companies hate the thought of this because it cuts into their profits,” Ruth said.
 “All I know is Andy looks healthier than he ever has.”

-Ruth was preparing for the worst twelve months ago after listening to doctors, watching Andy struggle to breathe and seeing more than three gallons of fluid pumped from his body yet she clung to hope.
+Ruth was preparing for the worst 12 months ago after listening to doctors, watching Andy struggle to breathe and seeing more than three gallons of fluid pumped from his body, yet she clung to hope.

 She had called their grown children, who are scattered around the country, to tell them they should visit soon if they wanted to say goodbye to their father.